 Craft Beer – Burger Mania

 Not far away in Hiroo, Burger Mania has been going for about five years now and is a great place to indulge in your craft beer (and burger, obviously) longings.
-The layout is American in style, the staff speak English and they have English menus, which makes things a touch easier than some other places.
-They have six beers on tap plus others on bottle.
-The large beer is 1,100 JPY and you can get a tasting set for 1,500 JPY.
-The burgers are pretty great too.
+The layout is American in style, the staff speaks English, and they have English menus, which makes things a touch easier than some other places.
+They have six beers on tap plus others by the bottle.
+You can get a craft beer tasting set for, and the burgers are pretty great too.

 A supermarket in Tokyo with an excellent selection of international foods, wines, and fresh meats.
 Parking and home delivery available.